- Home

 What are the skills and qualities required to become a/an Narcotics Officer?

 Evidence Collection: A narcotics officer is responsible for the collection of evidence.
 He or she is responsible for conducting a criminal investigation.
 It includes interviews, interrogation, and collection of forensic evidence to lead development and warrant service.
+This helps in identification of culprits and making appropriate plans to catch the criminals.

 Enforcement of Law: A narcotics officer is responsible for enforcing the law that prohibits the sale and usage of psychotropic drugs except for medicinal purposes.
 He or she conducts surveillance, and forensic photography, and collects evidence to support the case in a court of law.

 Physical Strength: A narcotics officer must be physically fit.
-He or she has to deal with criminals on regular basis.
+He or she has to deal with criminals on a regular basis.
 He or she sometimes has to act as a drug dealer to develop a trap to apprehend the culprits and the whole racket of people involved in it from its manufacturing to illegal selling.

 Which certifications and internships can be helpful in becoming Narcotics Officer?